Alias Stacia, Little Girl

 She wasn't at any point lame, she just wouldn't stretch steady and start stepping deeper under her.
 Finally I got osteopath Helle Kornbek out.
 Helle discovered that she was locked on the right side of the back and around the left hip.
 After just one treatment I had a completely different horse.
 Suddenly she would stretch and I could so small start getting her to go a little more forward.

 After that, I decided to give Stacia a little more time from the ground and first began to walk her back at the end of April.

 I had decided that I wouldn't ride her especially much before I'd got a saddle that fit and it got I saw July 2017, so now we really can get started with the riding.

 Stacia is a big and stubborn horse, with very little patience.
 Everything must be done in such a way that she thinks it was her idea.

-It's been difficult, but it's getting easier and easier.
-And what is lovely with her is that she always works over her back.
-She doesn't know how to "go wrong".
-No matter where she has her head or how the pace is, she works with a raised back.
+It has been difficult, but it is getting easier and easier.
+And what's great about her is that she always works over her back.
+She does not know how to "go wrong".
+No matter where she has her head or how fast she is, she works with her back raised.

 She is great to be on and over time I think she becomes a dream to ride.

-The video below shows that day the jump, Stacia's mother, for the first time begins to show interest in her foal.
-We were very easy and very tired after being on the 2,5 day.
+The video below shows the day the mare, Stacia's mother, for the first time starts to show interest in her foal.
+We were very relieved and very tired after being constantly on for 2,5 days.